binpash/benchmarks/file-mod/README.md

 ## file-enc

-This benchmark compresses and encrypts a collection of input files using gzip and AES-256 encryption.
+This benchmark compresses, encrypts, and converts a collection of input files using gzip, AES-256 encryption, and ImageMagick.

 ### Inputs